 What are screening questions?

-In addition to demographic characteristics (age, gender, place of residence, language), you might have other requirements to filter testers.
 Screening questions are about adding an extra layer of filtering who gets invited, unlike a survey, which aims to categorize invited participants and can be done as part of the test.

 With screening questions, you could filter for example:

-• Interests and hobbies (mountaineering, art house films, classical music, vegan diet, etc.)
+Interests and hobbies: mountaineering, art house films, classical music, vegan diet, etc.

-• Habits (visits to the theater, means of transport, sports, media usage, etc.)
+Habits: visits to the theater, means of transport, sports, media usage, etc.

-• Attitudes (politics, religion, behaviors, design preferences, etc.)
+Attitudes: politics, religion, behaviors, design preferences, etc.

-• Usage or visiting of certain websites, apps, or services (Spotify, Netflix, Financial Times, etc.)
+Usage or visiting of certain websites, apps, or services: Spotify, Netflix, Financial Times, etc.

 Advantages

-Just like demographics, screening questions allow you to only invite specific testers to your test.
 You can set up much more extensive and complex criteria and therefore target a very specific subset of testers from our pool.

 Disadvantages

-• The more testers you exclude from the test, the longer you will have to wait for results.
+The more testers you exclude from the test, the longer you will have to wait for results.

-• When done wrong, you might end up with too few suitable testers or none at all.
+When done wrong, you might end up with too few suitable testers or none at all.

-• Setting up good screening questions takes time.
+Setting up good screening questions takes time.

-• Testing with a homogenous group of testers will give you less different perspectives.
+Testing with a homogenous group of testers will give you less different perspectives.

 So before you set up screening questions, make sure that you actually need them.
 Always start with demographics and see if you need to further narrow them down.